mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Decentralization {#decentralization}

-"Decentralization" is the process of identifying the centralization risk associated with a function, followed by the application of techniques to prevent or mitigate centralization, where appropriate.
+"Decentralization" is the process of identifying the centralization risk associated with a function, followed by the application of techniques to prevent or mitigate it, as appropriate.

-Assessing centralization risk is a case-by-base exercise that depends on the specifics of the function, its surrounding circumstances, and the nature of the centralization risk.
+Assessing centralization risk is a case-by-base exercise that depends on the specifics of the function, surrounding circumstances, and the nature of the centralization risk.

-In particular, some forms of centralization can be seen as beneficial, rather than problematic.
-For example, when a function involves governance to realize common goals and protect minority interests, a "choke point" is often necessary, even when it introduces centralization risk.
-The Internet standards process itself is a form of centralization-as-governance; the authority of the IETF is used to enhance interoperability and further shared goals for the Internet.
-While not exclusive, it is a concentration of power into one entity (whose risk is mitigated by a multi-stakeholder administration model; see {{multi}}).

 Centralization risk is strongest when it affects the entire Internet.
 However, it can also be present when a substantial portion of the Internet's users lack options for a function.
 For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.